bithapa/chat-app/README.md

 # Chat App: NodeJS | Express | Socket.io

 This is a NodeJS application built using Express-based API in the back-end.
-Notes on building this app from scratch are on file [`tutorial.md`](https://github.com/bithapa/chatapp/blob/master/tutorial.md).
+Notes/concepts covered behind this app while building from the scratch are on file [`tutorial.md`](https://github.com/bithapa/chatapp/blob/master/tutorial.md).

 ---
 # Files Tree: